Hannes-Soosaar/wellness-app/README.md

 ## Activity page

-On the activity page you can add activities that will count towards your goal.
+On the activity page you can add activities that will count towards your activity and calories balance.

 ## Progress page